If you're unsure about travel arrangements in light of coronavirus or want to claim insurance for a cancelled trip, we've provided guidance below.

 Queen Mary's Advice and Counselling Service have published information for current Queen Mary students with Tier 4 immigration permission.

 If you have concerns about your own immigration status in the UK, or that of a family member, please contact the Advice and Counselling Service for confidential advice.

-In the first instance check with the airline or travel management company (Key Travel) for any refunds.
+In the first instance, check with the airline or travel management company (Key Travel) for any refunds.
 If that fails, we can claim through RSA Travel Insurance.

-For any travel booked outside of the Travel Management Company (Key Travel) a £50 excess will be deducted.
+For any travel booked outside of the travel management company (Key Travel), a £50 excess will be deducted.